User choice funding policy

-Apprenticeships and traineeships are not available at the Certificate I level in the NT and are therefore not eligible for funding under user choice.
+Apprenticeships and traineeships are not available at the Certificate 1 level in the NT and are therefore not eligible for funding under user choice.

-Apprenticeship and traineeship qualifications that are not funded through user choice may be funded on a ‘fee-for-service’ basis as negotiated between the employer and RTO.
+Apprenticeship and traineeship qualifications that are not funded through user choice may be funded on a ‘fee-for-service’ basis as negotiated between the employer and Registered Training Organisation.

 Registered training organisation fees